namancool/namancool/README.md

 - 👋 Hi, I’m @NamanSharma
-- 👀 I’m interested in Proagraming(Python, C , C++), Python is my Fav, I also like Graphic Design (Photoshop and Illustrator)
+- 👀 I’m interested in Programming(Python, HTML, CSS, Javascript), Python is my Fav and I love to do front-end web development, I also like Graphic Design (Photoshop and Illustrator)
-- 🌱 I’m currently learning Everything related to computer stuff, bcz i like to learn new things.
+- 🌱 I’m currently learning Everything related to computer stuff, but I like to learn new things.
-- 💞️ I’m looking to collaborate on nothing i guess but if anyone wants we to work with them i am always free to learn new things and work, so u free to ask me anytime.
+- 💞️ I’m looking to collaborate on nothing I guess but if anyone wants us to work with them I am always free to learn new things and work, so u free to ask me anytime.
 - 📫 How to reach me - U can mail me on namansharmanaman1111@gmail.com

 <!---